 Taking care of your telomeres encourages vibrant health at every stage of life.
 To give your telomeres the TLC they deserve:

 • Supplement with a high quality, time-released all-purpose probiotic like PRO-15, and if you’re over age 50, consider a specialized Bifidobacterium formula to introduce your microbiome to just the right microbial strains.
-If weight management is an ongoing challenge for you, you might want to try a probiotic formula specifically targeted to this issue.
+If weight management is an ongoing challenge for you, you might want to try a probiotic formula specifically targeted to support this issue.

 • Enjoy a diet rich in fresh fruits and vegetables (preferably organic), whole grains, and cultured/fermented dishes.
 This helps keep your microbiome in top form so it’s able to effectively take care of your general health and telomeres.
 Certain foods—including apples, bananas, asparagus, and onions—are considered prebiotics because they contain just the right type of fiber to nourish probiotics, but a food-based organic prebiotic powder supplement will give you even more gut-nourishing fibers!
 Avoid refined sugar, processed foods, artificial additives, and GMOs—these are all harmful to microbial health.